Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Model Hamiltonian

-\emph{Model Hamiltonian}---Due to a large band offset (hundreds of meV) between the two layers in moir\'{e} TMD heterostructure, we assume the low energy states arise from one layer, while the other layer contributes to a periodic moir\'e potential.
+Due to a large band offset (hundreds of meV) between the two layers in moir\'{e} TMD heterobilayers, we assume that the low energy states are arisen from one layer, while the other layer contributes to a periodic moir\'{e} potential.
 It is known that the 2H-TMD monolayer is described by massive Dirac Fermions \cite{xiao2012coupled}.
-We thus model the TMD heterostructure with a massive Dirac Hamiltonian including slow-varying moir\'{e} potential on both conduction and valence band:
+For MoTe$_2$/WSe$_2$ heterobilayers, the valence band maximum of MoTe$_2$ is about 300 meV higher than WSe$_2$ \cite{yamaoka2018efficient}.
+We thus model the MoTe$_2$ layer with a massive Dirac Hamiltonian including slow-varying moir\'{e} potential on both conduction and valence band